thebergamo/www/articles/generate-social-images-as-a-service.md

 ### Background

 A way to force this layer to have a specific background color.
-Very useful in the case of boxes where you want them to have a different background color.
+A damn useful in the case of boxes where you want them to have a different background color.

 ### Color